Ecclesiastical history of Braga: Historical outline

 The tradition that Peter of Rates, a disciple of James the Great, preached here, is handed down in the ancient Breviary of Braga (Breviarium Bracarense) and in that of Évora; but this, according to the Bollandists, is purely traditional.
 Auditus of Braga is called the third bishop of the city.
 Paternus was certainly bishop of the see about 390.

 In its early period the Diocese of Braga produced the writer Paulus Orosius (fl.
 418).
 At the beginning of the eighteenth century a contest was waged over the birthplace of Orosius, some claiming him for Braga and others for Tarragona.
 The Marquis of Mondejar, with all the evidence in his favour, supported the claim of Braga; Pablo Ignacio de Dalmases y Ros, the chronicler of Catalonia, that of Tarragona.

 Avitus of Braga, a contemporary writer of lesser importance, was a priest who went to the East to consult with Augustine at the same time that Orosius, who had been sent by Augustine, returned from consulting Jerome.
 It was through Avitus that the priest, Lucian of Caphar Gamala near Jerusalem, made known to the West the discovery of the body of Stephen (December, 415).
 The Greek encyclical letter of Lucian was translated into Latin by Avitus and sent to Braga with another for the bishop, Balconius, his clergy, and people, together with a relic of Stephen.
+(Note: The relics of Stephen, entrusted to Orosius, were left by him in Mallorca when he returned to North Africa and have been lost (H. Wace, Dictionary, s.v.
+"Orosius").)
 Avitus also attended the Council of Jerusalem against Pelagius (415).
 Two others of the name Avitus, men of note, introduced into these provinces the doctrines of Origen and Victorinus.